-- 1. What 1-2 words describe how the current workforce development system meets the needs of students and job seekers in your area? - 2.
-What programs, services, or tools offered by your local workforce development board do you find most valuable?
-In need of additional focus? - 3.
-What are the potential opportunities that would be created by reducing the number of local workforce development boards in Florida?
-What are the potential challenges? - 4.
-What other Florida regions do you typically partner with?
-Are there neighboring counties that provide natural partnerships?
-(Potential considerations include grouping areas around partnerships among service providers, current labor sheds, industry clusters, shared service areas, or other factors.) - 5.
-What challenges do you face when working with local workforce development boards?
-What best practices could be replicated? - 6.
+- 1. What 1-2 words describe how the current workforce development system meets the needs of job seekers and employers in your area? - 2.
+What are the potential opportunities that would be created by reducing the number of local workforce development boards in Florida, i.e. administration (procurement, contracts, IT, health insurance, accounting/finance) and service delivery?
+What are the potential challenges (i.e. funding/resources, rural vs. urban needs, keeping local interaction)? - 3.
+What suggestions do you have for capitalizing on these opportunities and overcoming these challenges? - 4.
+What other Florida regions or areas do you feel closely aligned with?
+Are there geographic or functional areas that provide natural partnerships?
+Potential considerations include grouping areas around partnerships among service providers, current labor sheds, industry clusters and shared service areas. - 5.
+How has the geography of your local workforce development area changed or shifted over time?
+Do you receive requests from employers or others outside of your service area? - 6.
+During Phase One research and executive interviews, we heard about potential statewide support that could benefit the system overall.
+Examples include best practices, technical assistance, training, compliance, and/or policy guidance.
+Which services would be most valuable to your local workforce board?
+What would you add?
+What isn't needed? - 7.
 What 1-2 words describe your desired state of Florida's future workforce development system?